Maurice Benayoun: Key concepts

-Sublimation vs Reification – Benayoun identified two main trends affect the evolution of the human experience of materiality.
-Borrowing the term from chemistry, Sublimation is the operation converting the world into data that can be treated at the same time by natural or artificial intelligence.
-This allows the cognitive integration of the physical as well as its absolute control.

-Coming from Karl Marx, Reification is the conversion of thoughts into objects.
-The process requires EEG (Electro Encephalography) and BCI (Brain-Computer Interaction) in association with construction technologies like 3D Printing.

 Open Media, in 2000, considered his works as a form of Open Media Art, paraphrasing Jon Ippolito, not limited to the traditional forms, media and economic schemes of art, but also not necessarily based on a specific medium, digital or using technologies.
 Open takes here the sense of freedom in the means of expression.

 Infra-realism – (Infra-realisme in French, could be interpreted as 'sub-realism') was coined in the early 90s to describe the specificity of the new form of realism emerging from 3D computer graphics.
 During the production of Quarxs (1989–1993), the author, Benayoun wanted to identify the difference between visual realism based on the transcription of how the world reflects light, and what he called Infra-realism, or "realism of the depth" or "the deep realism behind the surface".